Tomiwa-S/blutech/README.md

 to start the project run  `npm run dev` and navigate to your localhost, usually port 3000 - localhost:3000

-A demo of the site is available at [here](https://blutech-gamma.vercel.app/) However, API calls aren't granted because the API isn't HTTPs secure
+A demo of the site is available [here](https://blutech-gamma.vercel.app/) However, API calls aren't granted because the API isn't HTTPs secure

 ## Other details